symdeb/Arduino-Light-Player/README.md

 The files must be named 0001.mp3 to 0005.mp3 and placed in a subfolder on the SD card.
 The SD card must be FAT formatted.

+The code sets a target value with a range in which the target lies.
+When the value is within the target range 0003.mp3 file will be played back.

 The usage of the files are as follows:

 - 0001.mp3 far away